oliverjam/learn-react-testing/README.md

 #### jsdom

 Jest comes with [jsdom](https://github.com/jsdom/jsdom) set-up.
 This is a Node implementation of most of the browser APIs needed to interact with the DOM.
-This means we can treat our Jest test environment as if it were a browser, which makes rendering a React component easy.
+This means we can treat our Jest environment as if it were a browser.

 #### Rendering